ag-cpp/digikam/core/libs/video/qtav/README.md

     - Fix coding style (brackets, tabs to spaces, indents, etc.).

+    - Port GLWidgetRenderer class to QOpenGLWidget for Qt5 and Qt6 GLWidgetRenderer2 still based on Qt5::QGLWidget and is disabled for Qt6.

 * Under Progress:

     - Apply fixes for Clazy static analyzer.